Skip to content

 Resolution

-If the role doesn't exist, then you get the following error:
+If you incorrectly configured your IAM role or trust relationship, then you might receive the following error:

 1. Open the IAM console.